-Use this page to define the Python interpreter, its options, starting script etc. for the Python console.
+Use this page to define the Python interpreter, its options, starting script and so on for the Python console.

 This field shows the list of environment variables.
 If the list contains several variables, they are delimited with semicolons.

-From the drop-down list, select one of the pre-configured Python interpreters.
+From the list, select one of the pre-configured Python interpreters.